kladd/flickr-justified-gallery/README.md

 ## Flickr Justified Gallery

 This gallery plugin allows you to create a Flickr photostream-like gallery for your application while still using Flickr to host your image files.
-The plugin use the Flickr API to gather a list of recently added public photos for a particular user and displays them in a justified gallery using ["Justified Gallery"](http://miromannino.com/projects/justified-gallery/) from Miro Mannino.
+The plugin uses the Flickr API to gather a list of recently added public photos for a particular user and displays them in a justified gallery using ["Justified Gallery"](http://miromannino.com/projects/justified-gallery/) from Miro Mannino.